The Five Stages of Grief in Business

 How Can We Help Business Owners?

-I have found that many owners find comfort in realizing they are not alone, there are options for them and there is hope on the other side.
+Many owners find comfort in realizing they are not alone, there are options and there is hope on the other side.

-Let’s partner and help business owners find the right path forward for them.
+Let’s partner and help business owners find the right path forward.